Mregussek/MAREngine-docs/references/classes-ecs/sceneplaystorage.rst

 | :ref:`ColorComponent<class_ColorComponent>` color               |
 +-----------------------------------------------------------------+

-If entity contains has :ref:`ColorComponent<class_ColorComponent>` , during runtime script can change entity's color.
+If entity contains has :ref:`ColorComponent<class_ColorComponent>`  during runtime, script can change entity's color.

 .. _nested_class_CollectionStorage:

 CollectionStorage
 ~~~~~~~~~~~~~~~~~

-:ref:`EntityCollection<class_EntityCollection>` is a collection of some :ref:`entities<class_Entity>`.
-To make it clear, that those storages belongs to specific
+:ref:`EntityCollection<class_EntityCollection>` is a collection of :ref:`entities<class_Entity>`.
+To make it clear, that those storages belong to specific
-collection I have added CollectionStorage class.
+collections I have added CollectionStorage class.
 It contains vector of :ref:`EntityStorage<nested_class_EntityStorage>`.

 Public Methods
 ``````````````